-- 10. Action Items from the Outreach Committee. - a.
-Discussion and possible action on recommendation to the Board to allocate up to \$300 to cover expenses related to tabling at a Community Resource Day on Saturday, September 7th from 10 am to 2 pm on the Van Nuys City Hall Plaza, which is being hosted by Northeast Valley Health Corporation (NEVHC) with the special collaboration of Councilmember Imelda Padilla. - b.
-Discussion and possible action to allocate up to \$200 for purchase of name badges on a lanyard with City seal for Board Members to wear to Outreach events (to be purchased from Anderson Trophy Company @\$15.95 plus tax). - 11.
-Action items from the PLUM Committee - a.
+- c.
+Discussion and possible action to approve a revised 2024/2025 Budget that includes rollover funds and additional adjustments.
+See page 7. - d.
+Motion to approve contribution of \$1000 to support Neighborhood Council Budget Day and related activities.
+Budget Day was organized by the Budget Advocates to take place on June 15 at City Hall. - e.
+Motion to approve contribution of \$1000 to support the L.A.
+Congress of Neighborhoods, which will be held on September 28 at City Hall. - 9.
+Action Items from the Outreach Committee. - a.
+Discussion and possible action to allocate up to \$200 for purchase of name badges on a lanyard with City seal for Board Members to wear to Outreach events (to be purchased from Anderson Trophy Company @\$15.95 plus tax).

+10. Action items from the PLUM Committee

+a.
 Discussion and possible action for the VNNC to submit a CIS (Community Impact Statement) in support of CF 24-0602, which provides directions to City staff of various agencies to conduct studies and make recommendations regarding potential steps the City could take to transition away from use of synthetic turf or artificial grass, transition towards California drought-friendly landscaping, and related matters.
 See excerpt from Motion on p.
 8 and report from Council Energy and Environment Committee on pp. 9-11.

-https://cityclerk.lacity.org/lacityclerkconnect/index.cfm?fa=ccfi.viewrecord&c fnumber=24-0602
+https://cityclerk.lacity.org/lacityclerkconnect/index.cfm?fa=ccfi.viewrecord&cfnumber=24-0602

 - b.
-Discussion and possible action to extend a welcome to Van Nuys for GALS Middle School, which took occupancy in June 2024 of its new campus at 14200 Runnymede, and to invite the principal to attend the September 11th GBM and share information about the school. - c.
-Advise Board that Planning Department staff will make a presentation at the September 11th GBM meeting regarding updates to the Southeast Valley Community Plan. - d.
+Discussion and possible action to extend a welcome to Van Nuys for GALS Middle School, which took occupancy in June 2024 of its new campus at 14200 Runnymede, and to invite the principal to attend the October 9th GBM and share information about the school. - c.
 Discussion and possible action to approve PLUM Chair's appointments of Brian Edelman and Ann Kalb to Board seats on the PLUM Committee.

-Acceptance of PLUM Chair appointment of John Hendry as a Stakeholder member of the PLUM Committee. - 12.
-Action Item from the Executive Committee: Discussion and possible action to approve purchase of a Jumbo Digital Timer for a price not to exceed \$125 for use in timing public comments during VNNC meetings. - 13.
+Acceptance of PLUM Chair appointment of John Hendry as a Stakeholder member of the PLUM Committee.

+- 11. Action Item from the Executive Committee: Discussion and possible action to approve purchase of a Jumbo Digital Timer for a price not to exceed \$125 for use in timing public comments during VNNC meetings. - 12.
 Discussion items related to John Hendry. - a.
 John Hendry discussion of his status on the VNNC Board. - b.
-Discussion and possible action on John Hendry's "20 Legacy Items for the VNNC" (see pages 12-13).

-14. Discussion and possible action to appoint a new chair for the Public Safety, Human Services, and Animal Welfare Committee

-15. Select a Board Member to fill the Secretary position.
+Discussion and possible action on John Hendry's "20 Legacy Items for the VNNC" (see pages 12-13). - 13.
+Discussion and possible action to appoint a new chair for the Public Safety, Human Services, and Animal Welfare Committee - 14.
+Select a Board Member to fill the Secretary position.